octabytes/octabytes.github.io/content/applications/fediverse/misskey.md

   website: https://misskey-hub.net/en/
   iframe_website: /website-iframe/applications/fediverse/misskey
   dashboardImage: /images/applications/fediverse/misskey/screenshot-1.png
-  short_description: Misskey is an open-source microblogging, federated social media platform that's free forever!
+  short_description: "Misskey is an open-source microblogging, federated social media platform that's free forever!"
   description: Misskey is a Decentralized Platform for server owners to make their instances of Misskey, and they can all talk to each other!
 There are large instances for the masses, smaller ones for groups, fandoms, and subcultures, and even instances just for individuals and their friends.
 Want to have even more control?
 You can make your instance on your server with relative ease, cutting ties with any large company that wants to spy on you and sell your data.
 Misskey is about community and sharing, not corporations and big tech.
 Have friends not on Misskey?
 No problem!
 Because Misskey is on the Fediverse (ActivityPub), you can interact with people on other platforms like Mastodon, PixelFed, PeerTube, and more!
   features:
     - title: Federated